MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-consumer.md

 As a business user, you might not have access to all the capabilities of Power BI.
 That's ok, because your job isn't building semantic models and reports.
 You use the Power BI service for analysis, monitoring, exploration, and decision making.

 You might hear the term "Power BI Desktop" or just "Desktop."
 Designers use this stand-alone tool to build and share dashboards and reports.
-It's important to know that there are other Power BI tools out there, but if you're a business user, you typically work only with the Power BI service.
+It's important to know that there are other Power BI tools out there.
+But if you're a business user, you typically work only with the Power BI service.
-Because you are working with content that is shared with you, at least one of the following is true:
+Because you're working with content that is shared with you, at least one of the following scenarios is true:
 - You have a Power BI Pro or Premium Per User (PPU) license.
-- Your organization has a Power BI Premium subscription, and the content that's shared with you comes from Premium capacity.
+- Your organization has a Power BI Premium subscription, and the content being shared with you comes from Premium capacity.

 > [!NOTE]
 > Users with PPU capacity subscriptions can only share content with other users who also have a PPU license.